myrlaf25/myFitnessTracker/README.md

 ## Business Context

-The consumer will reach their fitness goals more quickly when they track their workout progress.
+The consumer will reach their fitness goals more quickly, when they track their workout progress.

 ## Installation